Shoe store suicide mars expansion

 John grabbed Jim by the arm.
 It was cold.
 Then he noticed that one of Jim’s feet was on the floor and the other one on a chair by the closet door.
 That is when he saw the cord from the electric iron tied around Jim’s neck and the other end tied in a loop to the edge of the door.
 What had happened was obvious.

 After John and his wife had left for the movie, Jim had gone to his room and removed his coat, collar, and tie.
 He used the chair to loop the cord around the door and tied it to his neck.
-Then he just slumped down and strangled himself.
+Then he just slumped down and strangled himself to death.

 Undertaker R. S. Jay was called, and he removed the body.
 The shock to Madera was severe.
 The 34-year-old Brammer had lived in Madera most of his life.
-He was born in New York State and came to California when he was just 10.
+He was born in New York State and came to California when he was just ten years old.
 When his mother married H.C.E.
 Brammer, Jim assumed the name of his stepfather and was always treated as his son.

 Jim attended grammar school at Madera’s Eastside School and graduated from Madera High School, after which he attended business college in San Francisco.
 His best friends as he was growing up were Art Hensley, W.C.
 Utter, and Gerson Price.
 The three often took trips together, and it was on one of these outings that the plan for opening a men’s clothing store emerged.